willcanniford/r-notes/machine_learning/caret_models.md

 -----

-## Small worked example using the `Sonar` dataset
+## Small worked example using the `Sonar` data set

-The `Sonar` dataset is a classic example dataset that can be obtained through the `mlbench` package.
+The `Sonar` data set is a classic example data set that can be obtained through the `mlbench` package.
 I’ll load and just show the first few rows to get an idea for the structure and what we might be able to do with it.